2,458 texts in Legends of the Jews (Ginzberg)

 Abraham and Sarah, pillars of faith and compassion, have journeyed to Egypt seeking refuge and sustenance for their people.
 But instead of welcome, they face peril.
 Sarah's unparal...

-You know the story.
 Abraham, fearing for his life in a foreign land, tells everyone that his wife, the stunning Sarah, is actually his sister.
-A classic "mistaken identity" situati...
+A classic "mistaken identity" situation.
+Except… it's not...

 (Yes, that's the title of the whole collection.)
 It's a wild ride through the aggadah – the stories, the embellishments, the "filling in the blanks" that surrounds the more straigh...

-According to Ginzberg's retelling in Legends of the Jews, when Abraham and his entourage finally arrived back in Canaan, they made a point of seeking out the same lodgings they'd u...
+When Abraham and his entourage finally arrived back in Canaan, they made a point of seeking out the same lodgings they'd used before.
+Why?
+Not just to settle their bills, but to se...

 It paints a vivid picture, doesn't it?
 The story goes that a king – we don't know his name, but his actions speak volumes – decided to impose a truly… unique… tax.
 A tax on the dea...